Kristina01111000/lavendersite/README.md

 - now the site isn't loading
 - resetting the bluehost plugin fixed it? -> still isn't working on just firefox when i am logged it
 - check that it works tomorrow
+- switch the shop page to the all products page on the header